Last updated on August 29, 2025

 Morophon, the Boundless

-Finally we have the commander general, Morophon.
-This card can support any tribal archetype: dragons, angels, salamanders, you name it!
-This beautiful shapeshifter can synergize with any tribe as its abilities not only make paying for creatures of your specified types cheaper, it also gives them a little boost, too.
+Finally, we have the commander general, Morophon, the Boundless.
+This card can support any tribal archetype: dragons, brushwagg, salamanders, and lhurgoyfs, you name it!
+This beautiful shapeshifter can synergize with any tribe as its abilities not only make paying for creatures of your specified types cheaper, it also gives them an anthem, too.

 More EDH Combos for Changeling